cysouw/diathesis/text/c09_zuInfinitive.md

 - Ein weiterer Beschäftigungsabbau steht zu befürchten.
 :::

-Following Bech [-@bech1955] such construction are often designated as *Zweiter Status* in the German grammatical literature.
+Following Bech [-@bech1955], construction with a *zu-Infinitiv* are often designated as *Zweiter Status* in the German grammatical literature.
 However, this name is not very transparent nor particularly mnemonic, so I prefer to simply use the term *zu*-~~Infinitiv~~ construction.

 One of the central issues with sentences that include a *zu-Infinitive* is whether such sentences are biclausal or monoclausal.
-There is actually a gramaticalisation cline with (non-coherent) biclausal structures on the one side and (coherent) monoclausal structures on the other side (see [@sec:zuinfinitive-grammaticalisation]).
-A major claim of this chapter is that all grammaticalised coherent monoclausal *zu-Infinitive* construction of the German language are discussed here, all diatheses as well as all epitheses (i.e. coherent constructions without role-remapping, see [@sec:zuinfinitive-epitheses]).
+There is actually a grammaticalisation cline with (non-coherent) biclausal structures on the one side and (coherent) monoclausal structures on the other side (see [@sec:zuinfinitive-grammaticalisation]).
+A major aim of this chapter is to list and discuss all grammaticalised coherent monoclausal *zu-Infinitive* construction of the German language, all diatheses as well as all epitheses.

 The following eight diatheses with a *zu-Infinitiv* are attested regularly in German, so I propose a German name for them.
 Note that the light verbs *sein* and *geben* are both used in two different diatheses.
 The two *geben* diatheses are remarkably different, both structurally and semantically.